-Bimini's main community, Alice Town, is at North Bimini's southern end.
-It's colorful, painted in happy Caribbean pastels, but has lately taken on a glory-gone look.
+Bimini's capital, Alice Town, is at North Bimini's southern end.
+It's colorful, painted in happy Caribbean pastels, and by night and day is buzzing with golf-carting visitors from Resorts World and the marinas along the main road of King's Highway.
 In a prominent location stand the ruins of the Compleat Angler Hotel, Ernest Hemingway's famous haunt, which burned down in 2006.
-A short walk away is the Bimini Native Straw and Craft Market, which bustles on weekends and during fishing tournaments.
+A short walk away on the west coast is Radio

 Beach (aka Alice Town Beach) and in the center of town is the Bimini Native Straw and Craft Market, the tourist office, the government dock, the marinas, and many restaurants and bars.

 In quick succession, Alice Town turns into Bailey Town, then Porgy Bay—these three towns are separated only by signs heralding the change.
 Going north you'll see some pretty conch stands, restaurants, and the pink-colored government center and clinic.
 The beaches up here are less frequented.
 The north third of the island is the vast Resorts World development with homes, condos, the Hilton hotel, casino, restaurants,and shops and, finally, the amenities-filled, impressive Paradise Beach.